 - Dedication: to the Museum’s mission and to the values of the Volunteer Program.

 - Reliability: to consistently keep one’s volunteer commitment to the Museum.

 Docents serve as ambassadors to the public.
 They greet visitors and lead tours.

 Receptionists serve as ambassadors to the public.
 They greet and orient visitors to the Museum’s layout.

 Museum Educators work with the student education programs.

 Behind-the-Scenes Volunteers may have talents in other areas such events planning, writing grants, office work or computer technology.

 New Volunteer Training Schedule:

-Anyone interested in volunteering at the Holocaust Museum should RSVP for one of the following training classes, offered quarterly.
+Anyone interested in volunteering at the Holocaust Museum should RSVP for one of the following training classes.
 For those interested in reception and docent positions, the entire three classes are required.
 For those interested in other aspects of volunteering, the first day of the class is required.